hugodias/x-slider/README.txt

 == Changelog ==

+= 1.2.0 =
+* New Featured: Slider Shortcode.
+Usage: [x-slider]
+* Settings page: Added a getting started section
+* Bugfix: Some CSS and Javascript changes for better compatibility with other themes
+* Added some screenshots in plugin page

+= 1.1.1 =
+* Bugfix: Checkbox not working correctly on settings page

 = 1.1.0 =
 * Added width, height and crop options to settings page
 * Minor admin layout changes

-= 1.1.1 =
-* Bugfix: Checkbox not working correctly on settings page
+== Screenshots ==

+1. The slide upload box lives is located inside the post page.
+Easy and quick to use.
+2. After uploading the image, you can choose to show or not on the slider.
+3. The settings page has only essential options , we do not want to confuse the user.
+4. Create a beautiful, responsive and lightweight slider in seconds.